nestordemeure/ManifoldMixupV2/README.md

 ## Usage

+For a minimal demonstration of the various callbacks and their parameters, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixupV2/blob/master/Demo.ipynb).

 ### Mixup

-To use manifold mixup, you need to import `manifold_mixup` and pass the corresponding callback to the `cbs` argument of your learner (for a minimal demonstration, see the [Demo notebook](https://github.com/nestordemeure/ManifoldMixupV2/blob/master/Demo.ipynb)):
+To use manifold mixup, you need to import `manifold_mixup` and pass the corresponding callback to the `cbs` argument of your learner :

 ```python
 learner = Learner(data, model, cbs=ManifoldMixup())